 5. When Breath Becomes Air — Paul Kalanithi

 What is it about?
 Dr. Paul Kalanithi was an unbelievably intelligent and skilled neurosurgeon in residency when he was suddenly diagnosed with lung cancer.
 He used his remaining time on earth to write this book, which is a beautiful reflection on life as both a doctor and a patient.
-The book ends abruptly, and in their absence lies the power of this memoir.
+The book ends abruptly, and in the absence of any closure to Dr. Kalanithi’s self-narrated life story lies the power of this memoir.

 You’ll like this book if: You like considering the big questions.
 What makes a meaningful life?
 What would you do if your future was no longer guaranteed (because, as Paul so beautifully and tragically reckons with, it isn’t) and you were forced to face each day in the face of death?
 That Paul was able to produce this work during his most physically and emotionally challenging days is a triumph.